danthegoodman1/EpicEnv/README.md

 If someone sources the environment in the future without setting their own personal value, they will see a warning in the console notifying them that they are missing part of the environment.

 If they attempt to write a personal env var as a shared env var (omitting `-p`), EpicEnv will recognize this and assume they meant personal, while throwing a warning (see safety section for more).

+If they attempt to write a shared env var as personal, it will reject the operation and ask the user to `rm` the variable to change it to a personal variable.

 ### Invite collaborators